module-federation/aegis-host/README.md

 One such capability is port generation.
 In a hexagonal or port-adapter architecture, ports handle I/O between the application and domain layers.
 An **adapter** implements the port ’s interface, facilitating communication with the outside world.
 The framework dynamically imports and binds adapters to ports at runtime.

 A **service** provides an optional layer of abstraction for adapters and usually implements a client library.
 When an adapter is written to satisfy a common integration pattern, a service implements a particular instance of that pattern.
-Like ports to adapters, the framework dynamically imports and binds services to adapters at runtime.
+Like adapters to ports, the framework dynamically imports and binds services to adapters at runtime.

 ***

 ![Persistence](https://github.com/tysonrm/MicroLib/blob/master/wiki/persistence.png)
 ## Persistence
-The framework automatically persists domain models as JSON documents using the default adapter configured for the server instance.
+The framework automatically persists domain models as JSON documents using the default adapter configured for the server.
 In-memory, filesystem, and MongoDB adapters are provided.
 Adapters can be extended and individualized per model.
 Additionally, de/serialization can be customized.
 Finally, every write operation generates an event that can be forwarded to an external event or data source.

 A common datasource factory manages adapters and provides access to each service’s individual datasource.
 The factory supports federated schemas (think GraphQL) through relations defined between datasources in the _ModelSpec_.
 Apart from this, services cannot access one another’s data.
 Queries execute against an in-memory copy of the data.
 Datasources leverage this cache by extending the in-memory adapter.